cchvv/Project-Happy-4/README.md

 ## Happy-4

 Happy-4 is a project to find the best way to combine solar and wind energy to get a stable clean energy resource.
-User can just input the position and year to download the corresponding data of radiation and wind speed automaticly.
+User can just input the position and year to download the corresponding data of radiation and wind speed automatically.

 Data will be put into the System Advisor Model (SAM) model to simulate the power a solar panel and a wind turbine can provide in a specific place.